LICENSED & INSURED · CA SPCB REG. #8828 MON–FRI 8AM–4PM · SAT BY APPT CUSTOMER PORTAL(626) 409-1584

 When California termites swarm

 Swarm timing here differs from the East Coast pattern you'll read on national sites.
-In Southern California, drywood swarmers fly on warm, sunny days in late summer and fall, while subterranean swarmers typically fly around seasonal rains — often in the fall through spring window.
+In Southern California, drywood swarmers fly on warm, sunny days in late summer and fall, while subterranean swarmers typically fly around seasonal rains — most often after spring rains, March through May.
 Piles of identical shed wings indoors are the tell either way; here's how to tell swarmers from flying ants.

 What the damage numbers mean in practice